Julie

 Hayley

 Dr Hayley Stannard is a comparative physiologist and Senior Lecturer at Charles Sturt University.
 She has extensive experience in comparative physiology, native mammal biology, native mammal nutrition, and species conservation.
 Hayley completed a PhD in marsupial biology, and Postdoctoral Fellowship nutrition of captive dasyurids.
-To date her research has resulted in over 40 peer-reviewed research publications in high impact journals including PLoS One and Parasitology Research.
-Hayley is a Director and Treasurer on the ‘Australian Wildlife Society’ Board, and a member of the NSW Environmental Trust Technical Review Committee.
+To date her research has resulted in over 50 peer-reviewed research publications in high impact journals including PLoS One and Parasitology Research.
+Hayley is a member of the NSW Environmental Trust Technical Review Committee and a former Director and Treasurer on the ‘Australian Wildlife Society’ Board (2021-2025).
 Hayley has investigated the role of diet and nutrition in wombat sarcoptic mange, and ways we can support wombat health by optimising nutrition.
 She has also worked on pharmacokinetics and treatment of sarcoptic mange.
 Hayley has also worked on northern hairy-nosed wombats, investigating diet and nutrition in this critically endangered species to support recovery efforts.

 Megan